United States Army Medical Command, Vietnam: Shoulder Sleeve Insignia

 Although several publications show the United States Army Health Services Command Shoulder Sleeve Insignia on "patch" charts as the insignia worn by the U.S. Army Medical Command, Vietnam, ample photographic and documentary evidence, including The Institute of Heraldry's declination to authorize the USAMEDCOMV a shoulder sleeve insignia of their own, shows that members of the command actually wore the shoulder sleeve insignia of the United States Army, Vietnam.

-Distinctive Unit Insignia
+Distinctive unit insignia

 No Distinctive unit insignia was authorized for the United States Army Medical Command, Vietnam by the United States Army Institute of Heraldry.

 On 16 June 1971, the USAMEDCOMV requested authorization for a shoulder sleeve insignia.
 Although disapproved by The Institute of Heraldry on 6 October 1971, there is evidence that a "Beer Can" version of the patch was worn on the uniform pocket of some individuals.

 Description

 The insignia is in the shape of a shield with a "V" design in the center to represent service in Vietnam.
 The two four pointed stars superimposed over the "V" represents the command's derivation from the 44th Medical Brigade whose mission they assumed.
 The colors Red, Yellow, and Blue are symbolic of the colors of HQ, USARV.